compgen-io/cgpipe/README.md

 `#$ unset foo` Unsets a variable.
 Note: if the variable was used by a target, it will still be set within the context of the target.

-Variables may also be set at the command-line like this: `mvpipe -foo bar -baz 1 -baz 2`.
+Variables may also be set at the command-line like this: `cgpipe -foo bar -baz 1 -baz 2`.
 This is the same as saying:

     #$ foo = bar